bancorprotocol/carbon-app/README.md

 - `ui`
   - `priceChart`: use `tradingView` chart or `native` chart for token pair price history.
 You need to provide a backend with price history endpoint to support `native` view.
   - `useGradientBranding`: Flag to enable gradient styles for buttons.
+  - `tradeCount`: Display the amount of trades in the explorer page.

 #### Gas token different than native token